Written by on . Last updated February 18th, 2026.

 Roughly 16 million people exposed to shaking

-The highest earthquake impact level for this earthquake is VII, which corresponds with very strong shaking and likely moderate damage.
-Roughly 19,870 people are expected to be exposed to this level.
-Intensity level III was experienced by the majority of people (around 11 million).
+Very strong shaking and likely moderate damage may have been experienced by an estimated 8,290 people.
+At VII, it is the highest MMI level this earthquake has caused.
+Intensity level III was experienced by the majority of people (around 10 million).
 In their region, weak shaking and probably no damage can be expected.

 People in 2 countries have been exposed to shaking.
-Roughly 16 million people were exposed to shaking in Japan , with level VII (very strong shaking, likely moderate damage) as the highest recorded.
+In Japan , around 16 million people, with impact levels up to VII (very strong shaking, likely moderate damage).

 People MMI Level Shaking Damage